 A person also can’t mentor employees on how to be leaders if they aren’t working through the 5 levels of leadership themselves.
 This is because they don’t fully understand what skills and qualities leaders need.
 This knowledge doesn’t just suddenly appear—people must seek it out and dedicated themselves to learning and implementing it.
-When those in leadership roles show they are actively growing and developing their leadership abilities, it is a sign they are positioning themselves to grow into Level 5 leaders.
+When those in a leadership position show they are actively growing their leadership abilities, it’s a sign they are positioning themselves to grow into Level 5 leaders.

 Navigating Each of John Maxwell’s 5 Levels of Leadership

 Those in leadership positions must identify which leadership level they’re currently at.
 This helps them figure out how to master their current stage, which allows them to begin practicing the skills necessary for the next level.
 Find out more on overcoming leadership level roadblocks, learn about the characteristics of the 5 levels of leadership, and get tips for moving closer to the pinnacle.

 1. Level One Leader: The Person Assigned to Lead

 Level One is where people show leadership ability.
 Usually, a person receives a performance-based promotion that makes them a part of team leadership.
 Yet, without the development of their leadership skills, a person is only a leader by name.
 As Maxwell writes, “When people follow a leader because they have to, they will do only what they have to . . .
 They give reluctant compliance, not commitment.
 They may give their hands but certainly not their heads or hearts.”

 People who stay in Level One lean on their title to make people follow them.
 Because of this, they lack the influence needed to motivate, inspire, and direct their team.
 However, this does not mean Level One leaders cannot grow into great leaders.
 As they begin to foster strong, trusting relationships with employees, they will quickly find themselves growing into Level Two leaders.